By Latitude · April 9, 2026

 No. Arize Phoenix is Arize AI’s open-source LLM observability tool — free to self-host, MIT licensed, with OTel-native instrumentation and LLM-as-judge evals.
 Arize AI (the enterprise platform) is a separate product with automated failure pattern detection (Signals), enterprise access controls, and managed cloud infrastructure.
 Teams evaluating alternatives may be replacing either product — the right alternatives differ depending on which one you’re moving away from.

-Latitude is the Arize alternative with the most differentiated evaluation approach — GEPA auto-generation, MCC quality tracking, and issue lifecycle that Arize doesn't offer.
+Latitude is the Arize alternative with the most differentiated approach — the closed loop from issue to opened PR via its MCP server, an intelligence layer (Behaviours), auto-generated evals, and issue lifecycle tracking that Arize doesn’t offer.
+Open source (MIT), self-hostable.
 Try for free →